chrisgoringe/cg-controller/README.md

 # The road ahead...

-Future features will depend on community feedback, but some of the top contenders right now are...
+Future features will depend on community feedback, but the aim for the 1.5 release is to include

-- Visual links between the controller and workflow (highlight node on hover)
+- Support for some popular custom node widgets
-- Selecting which widgets on a node to show
+- Support for batches of images
-- 'Snapping' controller windows to each other and the edges of the display
+- Open the mask editor directly from the controller on an image load node

 For more details of what's under consideration, take a look at the [issues list](https://github.com/chrisgoringe/cg-controller/issues), and feel free to add your ideas there, or